 In the opening scene, Deadpool turns all the stove dials counterclockwise (presumably to turn on the gas).
 A moment later as Deadpool is standing in front of the stove, the dials are mostly back up at the 12 o'clock position.
 See more »

 Fuck Wolverine.
 First he rides my coattails with the R-rating, and then, that hairy motherfucker ups the ante by dying.
 What a dick.
 Well, guess what, Wolvie?
-I'm dying in this movie.
+I'm dying in this one, too.

 See more »

-There are scenes in the closing credits of Deadpool travelling in time and changing many points in the history of Marvel films and one particular DC film See more »
+There are scenes in the closing credits of Deadpool travelling in time and changing several points in the history of X-Men films and one point of real life history.
+See more »

 Was this review helpful to you?